-Problem Gambling Helpline: Text or Call: 1-800-GAMBLER
+Problem Gambling Helpline: Text or Call: 1-800-GAMBLER (1-800-426-2537)

-Know How to Play Smart
+Know How to Keep Play Fun

-As Coloradans we love to play, but it’s important to know when it is time to stop.
-In order to keep our favorite games fun, we learn to set limits.
+As Coloradans we love to play, but it’s important to know our limits.
+In order to keep our favorite games fun, here are some tips for healthy play.

 • Set a dollar limit & stick to it.